code16/sharp/docs/guide/form-fields/editor.md

 ## Formatter

-- `toFront`: expects a markdown string; will extract embedded files for the front.
+- `toFront`: expects a string; will extract embedded files for the front.
-- `fromFront`: returns a markdown string, handle files (format, transformation, copy).
+- `fromFront`: returns a string, handle files (format, transformation, copy).